ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ## Saving Keys

 Next let's save a new key to the key database.
-Again, first we need need to create an empty `KeySet`.
+Again, first we need to create an empty `KeySet`.
 We also **need to fetch** all keys for the namespace before we will be able to save a new key.

 ```java
 var keyNamespace = Key.create("user:/");                 // create key representing the namespace to fetch